-Bag Limits for Regular & Winter Trout and Kokanee Salmon
+Bag Limits for Trout and Kokanee Salmon

-Brown trout, brook trout, rainbow trout, . . .
-5 per day 10 in possession Gila trout or kokanee salmon
+Brown trout, brook trout, rainbow trout, Gila trout 5 per day 10 i or kokanee salmon

-- Bag limit of 5 fish is considered any combination of trout and/or salmon with the exception that no more than 2 lake trout and/or 2 cutthroat trout may be included in the limit. - Trout bag limit is 4 trout at the Tingley Beach Central Pond and the Children's Pond. - Trout bag is 3 trout at Laguna del Campo, Red River Hatchery Pond, Red River City Ponds, Goose Lake and Rio Grande (Elephant Butte to Caballo Lake). - Possession of kokanee salmon is not permitted at Heron Lake and Willow Creek during the closed season, October 1-November 12. - Bag limits may be different for Special Trout Waters.
-See pages 18-21.
+- ➤ Bag limit of 5 fish is considered any combination of trout and/or salmon with the exception that no more than 2 lake trout and/or 2 cutthroat trout may be included in the limit. - ➤ Trout bag is 3 trout at Laguna del Campo. - Possession of kokanee salmon is not permitted at Heron Lake and Willow Creek during the closed season, October 1-November 10. - ► Bag limits may be different for Special Trout Waters.
+See pages 18-21. - ➤ Gila trout bag limits are reduced or are strictly catch-and-release in several waters See pages 18-21

-Lake trout • • • • • • • 2 per day . • • • 4 in possession Cutthroat trout • • 2 per day .
-2 in possession
+Lake trout 2 per day 4 in possession Cutthroat trout 2 per day 4 in possession